Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 Kansas State vs. Montana State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-An opening-round NCAA Tournament matchup will see the 14th-seeded Montana State Bobcats (25-9) take the court against the No. 3 seed Kansas State Wildcats (23-9) on Friday at Greensboro Coliseum.
-The contest begins at 9:40 PM, on CBS.
+An opening-round NCAA Tournament matchup will see the 14th-seeded Montana State Bobcats (25-9) hit the court against the No. 3 seed Kansas State Wildcats (23-9) on Friday at Greensboro Coliseum.
+The contest tips off at 9:40 PM, on CBS.

-In this article, you will see odds and spreads for the Kansas State vs. Montana State matchup across multiple sportsbooks.
+In this article, you can check out odds and spreads for the Kansas State vs. Montana State matchup across multiple sportsbooks.

 Kansas State vs. Montana State Game Info